Analysis of collision shift assessments in ion-based clocks: Discussion

 What remains is a determination of the vacuum pressure or equivalently the collision rate $\Gamma_L$.
 For all practical purposes the gauge attached to chamber and accounting for pumping speed restrictions to the ion ought to suffice at least for the measurement precision that can be obtained in any foreseeable future.
 However, the fact that the atom-laser coupling is the most significant effect affords a possible alternative, at least for clock systems that are not lifetime limited.
 One can simply shelve the ion into the dark state, wait and re-shelve to the bright state.
 Failure to reshelve, even after multiple attempts, would register a collision event.
 There will be a small number of Langevin collision events that minimally influence the atom-laser coupling, but this would be a rather small underestimate in determination of the rate.
 More importantly, it would be overcompensated by glancing collisions near to the critical impact parameter that would decouple the ion from the clock laser even though they minimally impact on the collision shift.

 The overestimate in the collision rate from glancing collisions can be estimated from the classical description, noting that a classical description should be valid for scattering angles required to impart significant momentum to the ion.
 Using Eq.~\ref{eq:classical_cutoff} with a cutoff of $\delta_c=\bar{v}_c^2$, the rate could be overestimated by as much as a factor of three for the case of $^{176}$Lu$^+$ considered here.
 We also note that there would be a number of collisions that not only affect the clock laser coupling, but also influence detection.
-We have not considered this here as the clock laser is completely decoupled before detection is significantly affected.
+We have not considered this here as the clock laser is significantly decoupled from the ion at recoil energies well below those at which detection is affected.
 However, the influence on detection may provide additional indicators of the behaviour after collisions and will be the subject of future investigation.

 In \cite{hankin2019systematic}, the authors provide a frame work in which to assess the collisional shift for ion-based clocks.
 In many respects, our treatment captures the same essential physics, but application to a single ion allowed analytic expressions to be derived.
 Beyond that, the most significant differences in the formulations are: the treatment of motional states arising from a collison, Rabi vs Ramsey spectroscopy, and the application to an ion crystal vs a single ion.
 It is reasonable to ask to what degree these differences are important.